Tarro

 Residential development activity is lower than average in Tarro according to AreaSearch's national comparison of local real estate markets

-Tarro has had minimal residential development activity since 2015 with less than one dwelling approval annually.
-Over five years, there was only one dwelling approval in total.
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+Tarro has had minimal residential development activity with less than one dwelling approval annually over the past five years (one approval in total).
+This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that the small sample size can significantly influence annual growth and relativity statistics.

 Frequently Asked Questions - Development